Socketlike/SpotifyModal/README.md

 - Right clicking on the song title copies the currently playing song's URL
 - Right clicking on an artist's name copies the artist's user URL
 - Clicking on the progress bar allows you to set current playback position
+- **nightly (planned)**: Right clicking on any empty spot in the modal allows you to view the controls context menu

 ## Roadmap